Sign In to View Organizational & Contract Pricing.

 Find documentation for the products that you have recently purchased in the Document Library.

-Water-insoluble hexavalent chromium compounds are well-established human lung carcinogens.
-Lead chromate, a model insoluble Cr(VI) compound, induces DNA damage, chromosome aberrations, and dose-dependent cell death in human and Chinese hamster ovary (CHO) cells.
-The relationship between lead chromate-induced DNA damage
+Particulate hexavalent chromium ((Cr(VI)) compounds are human lung carcinogens.
+These compounds induce DNA damage, chromosome aberrations, and concentration-dependent cell death in human and Chinese hamster ovary (CHO) cells.
+The relationship between Cr(VI)-induced DNA damage and chromosome aberrations is poorly understood.

 Sandra S Wise et al.